Social Icons

 Directed by Jon Turteltaub

-The Sorcerer’s Apprentice was one Disney movie that missed its mark totally.
-The intention of making a movie off Mickey Mouse adventure on Fantasia was a great idea, but the execution was the problem.
-The whole story revolved round three main characters, whose whole existence was based on trying to get the audience to feel some form of sympathy or empathy for what these men were going through.
-In the end, it was a cliché fest whose only fun part was seeing the Mickey Mouse adventure re-enacted on screen.
+The Sorcerer’s Apprentice was one Disney movie that totally missed its mark, it starts very good and then lose its way.
+The idea of making a movie based on Mickey Mouse’s adventure in Fantasia was great, but the execution was the problem.
+The whole story revolved around three main characters whose existence seemed designed to make the audience feel some form of sympathy or empathy for what they were going through.
+In the end, it was a cliché fest, and the only fun part was seeing the Mickey Mouse adventure re-enacted on screen.

-The main blow in the movie was the characterization, the characters had back stories that were too weak and sometime baseless to build a character on.
-Add that to the comedy attempts the writers tried to infuse into this movie, and you will see why this movie was a box office bomb and had negative reviews.
+The main flaw in the movie was the characterization.
+The characters had backstories that were too weak and sometimes baseless to build a solid foundation.
+Add that to the comedy attempts the writers tried to infuse into the movie, and you’ll see why it was a box office bomb and received negative reviews.

-Putting all that aside the movie did have some very interesting visual effects and CGI, these effects were wonderful and fluid especially the transformation scenes.
-Now the cast in this movie were never a selling point, if the casting director thought they were, I bet he is shock to his teeth now.
-Nicolas Cage has for long reached expiry point and he is only doing movies to pay off his debts.
+Putting all that aside, the movie did have some very interesting visual effects and CGI.
+These effects were wonderful and fluid, especially the transformation scenes.
+Now, the cast was never a selling point.
+If the casting director thought they were, I bet he’s shocked to his teeth now.
+Nicolas Cage has long passed his expiry point and seems to be doing movies just to pay off his debts.

-This comedy adventure film stars not just Cage, it has Jay Baruchel, Alfred Molina and Monica Bellucci and the movie plot starts with the introduction of two of our leads, Balthazar Blake (Cage) and Horvath (Molina), both were two of three apprentices to Merlin the magician and the third was Veronica (Bellucci), who was a love interest to both Blake and Horvath.
+This comedy-adventure film stars not just Cage but also Jay Baruchel, Alfred Molina, and Monica Bellucci.
+The movie’s plot starts with the introduction of two of our leads: Balthazar Blake (Cage) and Horvath (Molina).
+Both were two of Merlin the magician’s three apprentices, with the third being Veronica (Bellucci), who was a love interest for both Blake and Horvath.

-Horvath turned on Merlin siding with Morgana le Fay to bring the world to an end, by wanting to aid her resurrect her dead soldiers.
-But first they most get rid of the only clog in their flow, Merlin.
+Horvath turned on Merlin, siding with Morgana le Fay to bring the world to an end by helping her resurrect her dead soldiers.
+But first, they had to get rid of the only obstacle in their way: Merlin.

-Their planed failed as Veronica sacrificed herself, but Horvath betrayal led to the death of Merlin.
-Before Merlin died he gave his magic ring to Blake asking him to seek out the Prime Merlinian who will be the only person who can kill Morgana.
+Their plan failed as Veronica sacrificed herself, but Horvath’s betrayal led to Merlin’s death.
+Before dying, Merlin gave his magic ring to Blake, asking him to seek out the Prime Merlinian—the only person who could kill Morgana.

-Well the search went on for over a thousand years, but Blake found the Merlinian in a young man named David, now Blake most mentor David to be a powerful Sorcerer.
+The search went on for over a thousand years, but Blake finally found the Merlinian in a young man named David.
+Now, Blake must mentor David to become a powerful sorcerer.